• Skip to primary navigation

 • Dip the tip of your finger in water to dampen (not dripping wet - gently blot off excess in a paper or kitchen towel).

-• Let brownie mice rest at room temperture for several hours or overnight to firm up.
+• Let chocolate mice rest at room temperture for several hours or overnight to firm up.

 Nutrition